nahinmahmood0101/project_template_1/README.md

-If you have a question or anything hmu on discord:https://discord.gg/6ztd5yb9vD or just google it.
+If you have a question or if im moving too slow anything hmu on discord:https://discord.gg/6ztd5yb9vD or just google it.